-Transparency: Can you audit the data destruction and e-waste processes?
-Witnessed destruction, for example, means you can have a company representative on site to ensure the data is sanitized in accordance with your contract and industry standards.
+Can you audit the data destruction and e waste processes?
+Witnessed destruction, for example, means you can have a company representative on-site to ensure the data is sanitized in accordance with your contract and industry standards.
 (At GER, witnessed destruction follows a three-step process).
 You should also be able to conduct a spot check based on serial numbers to check the data destruction process for yourself.

 Certificate of data destruction: